Monarch Butterfly Biosphere Reserve: History

-In June 2016, more than 200 scientists, writers and artists signed a letter written by Homero Aridjis, Dr. Lincoln Brower and Dr. Ernest Williams and addressed to Mexican President Enrique Peña Nieto, U.S. President Barack Obama and Canadian Prime Minister Justin Trudeau in advance of the North American Leaders' Summit in Ottawa later that month, urging the three countries to work together to mitigate the loss of the butterflies' breeding habitat and to terminate all logging in the Monarch Butterfly Biosphere Reserve in Michoacán and the State of Mexico.
+In June 2016, more than 200 scientists, writers and artists signed a letter written by Homero Aridjis, Lincoln Brower and Ernest Williams and addressed to Mexican President Enrique Peña Nieto, U.S. President Barack Obama and Canadian Prime Minister Justin Trudeau in advance of the North American Leaders' Summit in Ottawa later that month, urging the three countries to work together to mitigate the loss of the butterflies' breeding habitat and to terminate all logging in the Monarch Butterfly Biosphere Reserve in Michoacán and the State of Mexico.

 In 2020, there were nine monarch colonies in Mexico, occupying 2.10 hectares.
 As scientists estimate there could be as many as 50 million monarchs in a hectare, the 2020 population only reached 105 million.

 Another notable piece of context regarding the MBBR is the disappearance of Homero Gómez González in January 2020, who was an important figure in the conservation of the butterfly.
 Gonzalez-Duarte points out that a disappearance creates fear and terror amongst the community by preventing mourning.
 Media coverage of this event followed the narrative that loggers were to blame for the disappearance of the environmentalist.
 Gonzlez-Duarte challenges this narrative and attributes the disappearance to growing violence and an increased presence of organized crime.

 Ecosystem

 Geography and forest cover

 The reserve extends from the mountainous forests of eastern Michoacán to western Mexico State 100 km northwest of Mexico City.
 The reserve in Michoacán contains the highest elevations in the state, including peaks that reach 2,700 masl (metres above sea level).
 The climate is classified as being temperate and somewhat moist with a rainy season in the summer.
 The average maximum temperature is 22 °C (71 °F).
 Sub-climates exist in this area: cool and semi moist, semi cold and semi moist, and cold and semi moist.

-The reserve is characterized by outcroppings of basalt forming fissures, faults and cliffs in a northeast-southwest orientation.
+The reserve is characterized by outcroppings of basalt forming fissures, faults and cliffs in a northeast–southwest orientation.
 Rock formations have replaced older ones such as volcanic cones and old lava beds.
 The soil is highly permeable, resulting in little surface water.
 There are some small ponds and arroyos.
 The forests of pine and of drought-resistant oyamel fir trees provide microclimates that provide shelter when temperatures fall to freezing and/or there are winter rains.
 Scientists are concerned that the oyamel habitat in the reserve will shrink or disappear by the end of the 21st century, mainly due to climate change.

 This area is predominantly covered in forests.
 The composition of the forest varies with altitude: